tdelenikas/smslib/doc/Home.md

 # SMSLib v4 Documentation

 SMSLib v4 is a **work in progress** - functionality and/or documentation are not yet finalized.
-For questions and feedback, contact me (admin at smslib.org) or open a [ticket](https://github.com/smslib/smslib/issues).
+For questions and feedback please open a [ticket](https://github.com/smslib/smslib/issues).

 ### General information